All Creatures Great and Small

-The first collection of memoirs from the author who inspired the BBC series All Creatures Great and Small.
+The first collection of memoirs from the author who inspired the BBC and Channel 5 series All Creatures Great and Small.
 This edition contains If Only They Could Talk and It Shouldn't Happen to a Vet.

 Fresh out of Glasgow Veterinary College, to the young James Herriot 1930s Yorkshire seems to offer an idyllic pocket of rural life in a rapidly changing world.
 But from his erratic new colleagues, brothers Siegfried and Tristan Farnon, to incomprehensible farmers, herds of semi-feral cattle, a pig called Nugent and an overweight Pekingese called Tricki Woo, James finds he is on a learning curve as steep as the hills around him.
 And when he meets Helen, the beautiful daughter of a local farmer, all the training and experience in the world can’t help him . . .